fortian/fxa-auth-db-postgres/docs/DB_API.md

 Parameters:

 * email: the email address will be a hex encoded string, which is converted back to a string, then `.toLowerCase()`.
-In the MySql backend we use `LOWER(?)` which uses the current locale for case-folding.
+In the PostgreSQL backend we use `LOWER(?)` which uses the current locale for case-folding.

 Returns: